Teeth whitening can change everything

 Could my teeth be resistant to whitening?

-We’ve found that it’s usually possible to remove stains with whitening and polishing, but in the rare cases where the process is ineffective, veneers and bonding are a viable alternative to whiten stained or discolored teeth.
+We’ve found that it’s usually possible to remove stains with whitening and polishing, but in the rare cases where the process is ineffective, porcelain veneers and dental bonding are a viable alternative to whiten stained or discolored teeth.